 If the instructions were unclear, if the process was too hard to finish, or if you got to the end and didn’t have what you expected, then you probably felt like your investment—and your time—were wasted.

 But if you have the right tools and processes, you can reduce your onboarding time and get your customers using your product or service faster.
-We call this reducing the time to value for your customers, and we’re proud to say that we’re pretty good at it.
-We’ve helped customers reduce time to value by an average of 30 percent.
+This is reducing the TTV for your customers, and we’re proud to say that we’re pretty good at it.
+We’ve helped customers reduce TTV by an average of 30%.

-So what’s the secret to reducing time to value by 30 percent?
+So what’s the secret to reducing TTV by 30%?
 Keep reading to find out.

 1. Understand Why Customers Bought Your Product and What Success Looks Like to Them